JP-SUNNY1/Lift-And-Shift-Application-Workload/README.md

 1. Build Application from source code

 - We would build the artifact locally on our vscode, push it to s3 bucket and then deploy it to our tomcat server
-- go tho the folder with pom.xml and build your artifact with maven
+- go tho the folder with pom.xml and build our artifact with maven
 - run mvn install to build the artifact
 - A target file is created with a vprofile.v2.war inside.